||"dawnbreak in the west"|

 I observe that Smith had written and/or published these mainly in sequential order.
 Still, many of the events depicted or alluded-to in these stories, even when “dated”, are by nature timeless.
 In particular Azédarac, timelord, may serve as villain or antihero at any point.
 And there is nothing in, say, “Disinterment” to demand 1550.
 Some of the smaller tales could have come to our day as ballads: “Rendezvous”, for one, has a troubadour protagonist.

 I do have some constraints that Smith might not have considered.
 “Rendezvous” is a vampire-castle tale.
 Such are best placed to the panic spreading westward from early eighteenth-century Central Europe.
 Vampire tales were told in mediaeval Europe, but they were not told in France.
 So this story may be an eighteenth-century recasting of twelfth-century tropes.
-Also, at least as of the twelfth century, Averoigne feels like it belongs to the Languedoc - likely ruling Les Hiboux to the fourteenth.
-With one exception: Faussesflammes, which should be Flammesfausses in French, has to be a calque from an agglutinative or agglutinating language: my mind's on Germanic (Gothic looks cool: Galiugaliuhtjan).
+Also, at least as of the twelfth century, core Averoigne feels like it belongs to the border-Languedoc [UPDATE 5/5/2017: a counter].
+Relative to that, the name Les Hiboux is displaced in time - the fourteenth century, perhaps.
+Another exception, wholly foreign, is Faussesflammes, which should be Flammesfausses in French; this has to be a calque from an agglutinative or agglutinating language: my mind's on Germanic (Gothic looks cool: Galiugaliuhtjan).
 Overall, assume that Smith's place-names derive from the Parisian consolidations from Philippe-Auguste to Louis XIV.

 Also Smith relates some events that made such a mark on the Averonian landscape that they simply cannot be budged from the dates given.
 The cathedral is a case in point; but so is Nathaire’s rampage, and the Beast.
 The timeless theme of Castle Amber might account for the latter events’ inclusions.
 But I would have preferred that Moldvay left them to other DMs.